Everglow123/MAKG/README.md

 ### Extraction-Triples:
-This dataset contains the triples extracted from textual descriptions of apps crawled from application markets.
+These datasets contain the triples extracted from textual descriptions of apps crawled from application markets.
 We utilize three strategies (i.e., Infobox-based Method, Named entity recognition, Relation extraction platforms including [OpenNRE](https://github.com/thunlp/OpenNRE), [DeepKE](https://github.com/zjunlp/deepke), [FewRel](https://github.com/thunlp/FewRel)) and select the best models to extract basic triples.
+#### Labeled corpus of few-shot relation extraction models:
+These dataset contain the labeled corpus for training the methods for few-shot relation extraction with different ratios (9:1, 8:2, 7:3)
+#### Labeled corpus of NER models:

-We also provide the labeled corpus for training the methods based on named entity recognition and relation extraction.
+These dataset contain the labeled corpus for training the models for named entity recognition with different ratios (9:1, 8:2, 7:3)
+#### Labeled corpus of relation extraction models:
+These dataset contain the labeled corpus for training the methods for relation extraction with different ratios (9:1, 8:2, 7:3)

+### Applications-Relevance-Discovery:
+These dataset are two bilingual datasets (i.e., Chinese and English) from MAKG, denoted by MAKG-S and MAKG-S$^+$.
+MAKG-$S$ contains some sensitive apps because their properties are triggered at least one heuristic principle tailored for snsitivity detection.
+MAKG-$S^+$ is an extended one that employs the TextRank algorithm to integrate external triples by important tokens and add the external relation "relatedTo".
+To further balance the number and quality of these tokens by TextRank algorithm, we set the threshold of $\theta$ to 0.5.

 ## 3. Use-Cases:
 We list the main use-cases of [MAKG](http://www.makg.com.cn/) about cybersecurity in our developed [WebSite](http://www.makg.com.cn/).

 - MAKG can provide [semantic retrieval](http://www.makg.com.cn/search)for users and security analysts.
 For example, if one user queries one app, MAKG can present more comprehensive than application markets to the user.

 - MAKG can link the apps to their appearing textual descriptions (e.g., news) with [entity linking techniques](http://www.makg.com.cn/risk).
 Benefited from above cases, users can fully understand the information of apps and avoid downloading some invalid apps.